Harshpateloo7/Passion-Project-1-Shelter-Environment-Management-System/README.md

 I have established a one-to-many relationship between employees and departments, where each employee belongs to one department, but departments can have multiple employees.
 Additionally, I have implemented a many-to-many relationship between departments and managers.
 This means that departments can have multiple managers, and managers can work in multiple departments.

 # Here is a list of features included:
-Here is a list of features included in

 # Employee side:
 •	Admin can add employee.
 •	Admin can edit employee details.